vitejs/vite/docs/guide/features.md

 # Features

-At the very basic level, developing using Vite is not that much different from using a static file server.
+At the very basic level, developing using Vite is not that different from using a static file server.
 However, Vite provides many enhancements over native ESM imports to support various features that are typically seen in bundler-based setups.

 ## NPM Dependency Resolving and Pre-Bundling